How to Say Hello to A Worm: A First Guide to Outside

 “Publishing books for babies, toddlers, and preschoolers is an immense responsibility.
 At RISE, we have the power to inspire our readers to become a generation of empowered, confident, self-loving, empathetic, and resilient people… all through the power of exposure.
 Every book we publish serves to help children feel smart, capable, important, safe, and loved.

 Our authors are experts in their subjects, either lived or learned, writing in language that is age-specific.
 Our illustrators are artists and creators in their own right, making art infused with experience, passion, and purpose.
 Together, we create books with imagery and information that authentically interest our readers and grow them into people who love books and love themselves.
 What could be more important than this?”

 Follow them on Instagram @risebooks

-How to Say Hello to a Worm: A First Guide to Outside is now available for pre-order.
+How to Say Hello to a Worm: A First Guide to Outside is now available in shops.

-Click here to pre-order or ask your favorite local independent bookstore to order your copy!
+Click here to order or ask your favorite local independent bookstore to order your copy!

 Release Date: Feb 22, 2022.

-Visit Publishers Weekly Cihldren’s Bookshelf to read more of this starred review.
+Visit Publishers Weekly Children’s Bookshelf to read this starred review.